OSIRIS-GR: General relativistic activation of the polar cap of a compact neutron star: GR-PIC method

 where $B_*$ is the local amplitude of the magnetic field, $\Gamma$ is the Lorentz factor of the injected particles, and $n_\pm$ is the number density of positrons or electrons.
 Setting a minimum value for $\sigma_*$ yields a maximum value of the injected plasma density.
 With the parallel component of the velocity, we can control the injected current provided to the neutron star's magnetosphere.
 Then, the magnetosphere extracts the sign of the charges required to drive the magnetospheric currents and sustain the global torsion of the magnetic field lines.
 The goal is to mimic the plasma supply provided by the vacuum work function and the pair-producing cascade close to the stellar surface, i.e. the polar cap gap, while still populating both the closed field line region and the return current.
 Previous works using global particle-in-cell simulations have already taken this approach as it is a computationally efficient way to populate the magnetosphere without requiring expensive quantum electrodynamics (QED) processes \citep{Cerutti_2015,Philippov_2015b}.
 Nevertheless, these processes are already implemented in the OSIRIS framework, to model QED cascades in future ultra-intense laser experiments \citep{Grismayer_2016,Grismayer_2017} or in local neutron star polar caps \citep{Cruz_2021}.

-The second approach is to sustain a cold corotating atmosphere close to the surface.
+The second approach is to sustain a cold corotating atmosphere close to the surface\draft{, similarly to \citet{Hu_2022,Bransgrove_22}}.
 We characterize the atmosphere by its value at the surface, $n_{0}$, and the scale height of the exponentially decaying profile, $\sigma_{atm}$:

-We ensure the non-depletion of this atmosphere up to $k_{atm}$ standard deviations from its base by injecting $n_{\mathrm{inj}}$ plasma number density every timestep when required.
-This approach differs from the previous one as it allows the magnetosphere to regulate the flux of plasma extracted from the corotating atmosphere.
+We ensure the non-depletion of this atmosphere up to $k_{atm}$ standard deviations from its base by injecting $n_{\mathrm{inj}}$ plasma number density every timestep when required. \draft{In the current study, we consider a plasma composed of electrons and positrons, the injection of ions is deferred to future studies.} This approach differs from the previous one as it allows the magnetosphere to regulate the flux of plasma extracted from the corotating atmosphere.
 This extraction mechanism would then seed the cascading QED process.
-To reduce the computational cost of each simulation, we model the cascade with a heuristic pair production \citep{Chen_2014, Philippov_2015b,Cruz_2022,Cruz_2023}.
+To reduce the computational cost of each simulation, we model the cascade with a heuristic pair production \draft{\citep{Philippov_2015a,Philippov_2015b,Philippov_2018,Chen_2020,Guepin_2020,Cruz_2022,Cruz_2023}}.
 This model for the operation of the vacuum gap defines a threshold energy $\gamma_{thr}$ for a particle to pair produce.
 Particles that satisfy this condition can pair produce if their radial position corresponds to the range $R_*\leq r\leq R_{\mathrm{PP}}$.
 Also, this threshold energy has a polar dependence to inhibit pair production close to the polar axis, where the magnetic conversion does not occur due to the infinite magnetic field line curvature.
 The secondary pair is emitted at the same place and with the same momentum direction as the parent with a Lorentz factor of $\gamma_{pair}/2$.
 These parameters are user-defined and can be adjusted to study different magnetospheric solutions.
-This model has shown to be a good model for the polar cap and the outer gaps \citep{Chen_2014, Philippov_2015b, Bransgrove_22, Hu_2022, Cruz_2022, Cruz_2023}.
+This model has shown to be a good model for the polar cap and the outer gaps \draft{\citep{Philippov_2015a,Philippov_2015b,Philippov_2018,Chen_2020,Guepin_2020,Cruz_2022,Cruz_2023}}.